-The island’s hub and busiest destination, Hvar Town is estimated to draw around 20,000 people a day in the high season.
+The island’s hub and busiest destination, Hvar Town is estimated to draw around 20,000 visitors a day during high season.

-There are several good restaurants, bars, and hotels here, but thanks to the island’s appeal to well-heeled guests, the prices can be seriously inflated.
+There are several good restaurants, bars, and hotels here, but thanks to the island’s appeal to well-heeled guests, the prices can be somewhat inflated.

-Visitors wander along the main square, explore the sights on the winding stone streets, swim at the numerous beaches or pop off to the Pakleni Islands to get into their birthday suits – but most of all they come to party.
+Visitors can wander along the main square, explore the sights on the winding stone streets, swim at the numerous beaches or pop off to the Pakleni Islands to swim – but most of all they come to party.
 Hvar’s reputation as Croatia’s premier party town is well deserved.